johnathan-convertino-afrl/veronica_riscv/README.md

 Also the lattice programmer can be user if the ftdi_sio usbserial modules are rmmod.
 Plus the usual JTAG adapter udev permissions (plugdev)

+### Programming
+* VC707 target must use the mt28gu01gaax1e-bpi-x16 device with the generated MCS file in Vivado.
+* KC705 target must use the *** device with the generated MCS file in Vivado.